GameFoundry/bsf/Documentation/Manuals/Native/User/physicsMesh.md

 Physics meshes						{#physicsMesh}
 ===============

 Physics meshes are represented using the @ref bs::PhysicsMesh "PhysicsMesh" class.
-They are resources, meaning they can be imported, saved and loaded as we described in the Resource manuals.
+They are resources, meaning they can be imported, saved and loaded as any other resource.

 ![Physics mesh](MeshCollider.png)